 the fatcontent but unfortunately offers little else in the way of nutrition.
 Nice as a treat in their diet but provides little else.

-HOW MUCH IS TOO MUCH MILK?
+HOW MUCH MILK IS TOO MUCH FOR A 3 YEAR OLD?

 There is such a thing as too much milk.
 Milk is low in iron, and iron is an important nutrient for the development of your 3 year old.
 What can happen is that by drinking cow’s milk, your child can fill up and eat less iron rich foods.
 This problem is then made worse by the fact that milk decreases the absorption of iron and it can also irritate the lining of their stomach, causing them to lose small amounts of blood.
 This can all lead to your 3 year old being deficient in iron, so it’s worth considering.
 Use milk as part of a balanced diet in the amounts suggested by the UDSA which we listed above.